 “The moral law causes the people to be in accord with their ruler.”

 This is the Gospel Law of love for God and neighbor that unites heaven and earth and, consequently earth to other earth (that is, us to one another).
 CS Lewis once said, “If you aim for heaven, you will get heaven and earth.
 If you aim for earth, you will get neither.”
 When man walks in union with God and the commandments of God, his will is aligned with that of his “ruler” and harmony is ensured with both God and neighbor.
 This first factor is critical to the success of any spiritual battle.
-Without keeping the Moral Law, which is summarized in love, all of our spiritual endeavors will be liking boxing at the air.
+Without keeping the Moral Law, which is summarized in love, all of our spiritual endeavors will be like boxing at the air.

 “Heaven signifies night and day, cold and heat, times and seasons.”

-This factor perhaps indicates those transitory states in our lives such as mood, weather, hunger, physical pain or comfort, all of which, on their own, are fairly neutral, but tend to affect our ability to ward off a spiritual attack.
+By heaven, he means natural rhythms beyond our control.
+These are transitory states in our lives such as mood, weather, hunger, physical pain or comfort, all of which, on their own, are fairly neutral, but tend to affect our ability to ward off a spiritual attack.
 Pain or hunger may make us irritable, too much comfort tends toward complacency, numerous cloudy days may lead to depression, a series of fortunate events may lead to self-reliance and egoism, a series of unfortunate events may lead to despondency.

 The point is that we recognize which situations tend to cause a negative internal disposition within us and know that the enemy will exploit us by launching some sort of battle at that time.
 We must ask the Holy Spirit to assist us in knowing ourselves and our tendencies to change with the weather and situations in life.
 In the early years of our spiritual journey, we should aim to move from being easily swayed by changing events to a better state of accepting whatever happens as God’s will, even if it is difficult.
 The saints were unaffected by these things due to their complete trust and communion with God, and that is the ultimate goal.